Lonitch/Lonitch.github.io/README.md

         async>
 </script>
 ```

+To use giscus, please replace the `script` element above with generated element configured directly on the website [here](https://giscus.app/).

 ## Create a New Blog
 Blogs are markdown files stored at `_posts` folder with their names formatted as `year-mm-dd-post-name.md`.
 Each markdown file starts with a head that specifies its name, date, layout type, and tags.
 An example of such head is shown below.
 Notice how the information starts and ends with `---` and each tag has words separated by `-`.